Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

+In this equation, the free dynamics of each neuron is governed by a drift function $G:\Gamma\times\R\times E \mapsto E$ accounting for the intrinsic dynamics and deterministic inputs of neuron $i$.
+Stochastic effects are characterized through the diffusion matrix $g:\Gamma\times\R\times E \mapsto \R^{d\times m}$ and the $m$-dimensional independent adapted Brownian motions $(W^{i}_t)_{i\in\N}$.
+The transmission delays are taken into account through the signed finite measures $\eta$ and $\mu$.
+Interactions between neurons are of two types: deterministic interactions are governed by the function $b$ and stochastic variations of the synaptic weights through the function $\beta$ and the $d \times d$ independent adapted Brownian motions\footnote{{\bf Update: } the Brownian motions are not a function of the population location $r_{\gamma}$.} $(B^i_t)_{i\in\N}$.
+Due to the presence of delays, each component of the initial conditions is a continuous function belonging to $\C=C([-\tau,0],E)$.

-As observed in~\cite{touboulNeuralfields:11}, there is a critical competition between the number of populations and the total number of neurons.
-Indeed, in order for averaging effects to occur in the neural field, a very large number of neurons in each population is required, competing with the number of populations, which is required to fill the space $\Gamma$.
-A technical assumption made in~\cite{touboulNeuralfields:11} was the following:
+There is a critical competition between the number of populations and the total number of neurons: in order for averaging effects to occur in the neural field, a very large number of neurons in each population is required, competing with the total number of populations.
+The \emph{neural field regime} described in~\cite{touboulNeuralfields:11} assumes that: